-Table 1 – Jabok Nielsen’s framework of system acceptability [27]
+Table 1 – Nielsen’s framework of system acceptability [27]

-The five points from Jabok Nielsen describes the measuring standard of usability, also told product designer especially interface designer make sure their works meets the five points to enable good user experience.
+The five points from Nielsen describe the measuring standards of usability.
+Product designers and especially interface designers should make sure their work meets the five points, to enable a good user experience.

-In this project, as the aim of the web application is to provide an interface for user easy to discover functions and feels relax in using, interaction design is an important part of this project, because users may have less experience in using the system.
-Users may not clear how the mechanism work in the system, however this project should make sure them can feel free in using the system with less barriers.
+As the aim of the web application developed in this project is to provide an interface for the user to be able to easily find functions and feel relaxed when using it, the interaction design is an important part of this project.
+Additionally, it is important because users may have little experience in using the system.
+Users may not be clear how the logic works in the system, however, this project should make sure they feel that they can use the system easily with few barriers.

 Requirements Analysis

-In the requirement analysis section, it has been investigated in areas about requirements to be considered in to design and implementation of this project.
+The requirement analysis section investigates areas concerning the requirements to be considered in the design and implementation of this project.
+[HOW??]

+The questionnaire

+Administer a questionnaire….

 Project goal

-As described above, the goal of this project was about designs and develops a version control system with task-oriented feature for groups and individuals to use it in aiming their computer-based projects via web interface.
-In comparing with the existing version control systems, the most two important different features of the system of this project are web-based and task-oriented.
+As described above, the goal of this project is to design and develop a version control system with task-oriented feature for groups and individuals to use it in their computer-based projects via a web interface.
+Compared with existing version control systems, the most two important “different” features of the research project system are that it is web-based and task-oriented.

 Web-based